Your Destination For High-Quality And Effective Orthodontics

 What happens during an initial orthodontic consultation?

-The dentist will examine your teeth, gums, and bite to identify alignment issues and any underlying oral health problems. - Dental X-rays:
+- Examination:Â Checking your teeth, gums, and bite for alignment and oral health issues.

-The dentist may take impressions or use digital scans to create a model of your teeth for treatment planning. - Discussion of the treatment options:
+- Impressions or digital scans:Â Creating a model of your teeth for treatment planning.

 How should I care for my teeth during orthodontic treatment?

-Use orthodontic floss threaders or special floss designed for braces to clean between teeth, preventing plaque buildup in difficult-to-reach areas. - Use an interdental brush:
+- Floss daily:Â Use floss threaders or floss designed for braces to clean between teeth.

-See your dentist every four to eight weeks to monitor your progress, clean your teeth, and address any potential issues.
+- Keep regular check-ups:Â See your dentist every four to eight weeks to monitor progress.

 Are there any foods I should avoid while undergoing orthodontic treatment?